 If you haven’t grown up in the Netherlands but find yourself raising a young family here, sending your children to a Dutch school can present some interesting challenges.

-Not only will your tots be babbling away to school friends long before you can even remember 7 Dutch words, they will adopt a (school) culture that differs in many ways from the one you grew up in.
+Not only will your tots be babbling away to school friends long before you can even remember seven Dutch words, but they’ll also adopt a (school) culture that differs in many ways from the one you grew up in.

 Early or late pupil?

-Dutch school system: It’s elementary, my dear Watson
+Dutch school system: it’s elementary, my dear Watson

-In the seventh and eighth groups, children are given a plot in the schooltuin (school garden) where they learn how to grow their own veggies, they are taught fietsvaardigheidslessen (how to cycle safety in traffic) and they get to perform a musical at the end of their 8th year.
+In the seventh and eighth groups, children are given a plot in the schooltuin (school garden) where they learn how to grow their own veggies, they are taught fietsvaardigheidslessen (how to cycle safely in traffic), and they get to perform a musical at the end of their eighth year.

 Nit mothers and reading fathers